benja263/Integer-Only-Inference-for-Deep-Learning-in-Native-C/README.md

 ## C-code
 The c-code is structured to have separate files for the MLP model and the ConvNet model.
 C-code is located within the `src` directory in which:
-- nn_math - source and header files contain relevant mathematical functions
+- `nn_math` - source and header files contain relevant mathematical functions
-- nn - source and header files contain relevant layers to create the neural network models
+- `nn` - source and header files contain relevant layers to create the neural network models
-- mlp - source and header files contains the MLP architecture to run for inference
+- `mlp` - source and header files contains the MLP architecture to run for inference
-- convnet - source and header files contains the ConvNet architecture to run for inference
+- `convnet` - source and header files contains the ConvNet architecture to run for inference
-- mlp_params - source and header files are generated via `scripts/create_mlp_c_params.py` and contains network weights, scale factors, and other relevant constants for the MLP model
+- `mlp_params` - source and header files are generated via `scripts/create_mlp_c_params.py` and contains network weights, scale factors, and other relevant constants for the MLP model
-- convnet_params - source and header files are generated via `scripts/create_convnet_c_params.py` and contains network weights, scale factors, and other relevant constants for the ConvNet model
+- `convnet_params` - source and header files are generated via `scripts/create_convnet_c_params.py` and contains network weights, scale factors, and other relevant constants for the ConvNet model
 ### Complilation
-The repository was tested using gcc
+The repository was tested using gcc.
 To compile and generate a shared library that can be called from Python using c-types run the following commands:
 #### MLP
 ```